 Will I Recognize My Own Mild Cognitive Impairment?

-“I would estimate that about fifty percent of M.C.I. patients have extraordinary awareness of their cognitive problems but about 50 percent lack insight,” said Grill.
+“I would estimate that about 50 percent of M.C.I. patients have extraordinary awareness of their cognitive problems but about 50 percent lack insight,” said Grill.

 What Can I Do to Delay Mild Cognitive Impairment Symptoms?